gummiks/gummiks.github.io/_posts/2014-02-12-astro585discussion.md

 ##Good advice
 If you can make your code easy to use and reuse, then you yourself are likely to benefit; your group is likely to benefit; and maybe somebody else is also likely to benefit.
 And there is also that chance of a chance that that person which benefited will also benefit you in some way later!

-Every bit of code that you write, _write it as you were trying to convince somebody else to use it_.
-Make it public (push on Github), and sure enough the person that is going to be reusing your code is,_ well, most likely yourself!_